Do you enjoy Bible Trivia? You have come to the right place! Launch into an exciting Treasure Hunt on Bible Trivia Acts.

 C. Double check the decoder instructions to make sure they were followed correctly.

 E. If this still does not work you may send me an e-mail with your answers AND the Bible reference where you found the answer and I will let you know if you have a wrong answer.
 NOTE: Do not e-mail me to ask me what the answers are.
 I will not tell you.
 This is YOUR Treasure Hunt.
-[There is a a complete Answer Sheet on the Joshua Club Member's Page.]
+[There is a a complete Answer Sheet on the our Teacher's Page.]

 You can work this out yourself or you can challenge your family, friends, youth group, or others, to a race to see who can get to the final Treasure Page first.
 On the Treasure Page is a Secret Verse [for which you will need your ten passwords to decode].
 If you are challenging others, then the first one to decode this secret verse on the last page is the winner.
 Others can verify the correct answer when they reach the final page and decode the secret verse for themselves.